beresgergo/cybersec-auth-be/Readme.md

 ## Usage
 ### Start the containers
+First clone the repository, then navigate to the root of your local checkout.
 To start the docker containers execute the following commands in your console

 	$ docker-compose build